awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MySQL.md

 For MariaDB, if the `binlog_format` parameter is switched to `ROW` for replication purposes, subsequent binary logs are still created in `MIXED` format\.
 This can prevent DMS from performing change data capture\.
 So, when switching the `binlog_format` parameter for MariaDB, perform a reboot or start then stop your replication task\.
 + Set the `binlog_row_image` parameter to `"Full"`\.
 + Set the `binlog_checksum` parameter to `"NONE"`\.
 For more information about setting parameters in Amazon RDS MySQL, see [Working with automated backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html) in the *Amazon RDS User Guide*\.
-+ If you are using an Amazon RDS MySQL or Amazon RDS MariaDB read replica as a source, enable backups on the read replica\.
++ If you are using an Amazon RDS MySQL or Amazon RDS MariaDB read replica as a source, enable backups on the read replica, and ensure the `log_slave_updates` parameter is set to `TRUE`\.

 ## Limitations on using a MySQL database as a source for AWS DMS<a name="CHAP_Source.MySQL.Limitations"></a>